dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 The Scheduler is the backbone of running jobs in dbt Cloud, bringing power and simplicity to building data pipelines in both continuous integration and production contexts.
 The Scheduler frees teams from having to build and maintain their own infrastructure and ensures the timeliness and reliability of data transformations.

-The Scheduler enables both cron-based and event-driven execution of dbt commands in the user’s warehouse.
+The Scheduler enables both cron-based and event-driven execution of dbt commands in the user’s data platform.
 Specifically, the Scheduler handles:

 - Cron-based execution of dbt Cloud jobs that run on a predetermined cadence
 - Event-driven execution of dbt Cloud CI jobs triggered by pull requests to the the dbt repo